mesosphere/dcos-docs-site/pages/mesosphere/dcos/2.0/release-notes/2.0.3/index.md

 - Marathon 1.9.136

 - Metronome 0.6.41

 ### Marathon Fixed and Improved Issues

 - Improved the expunge logic so that it evaluates in the same timely manner that unreachable inactive evaluates.
 (COPS-5617)
 - `/v2/tasks` plaintext output in Marathon 1.5 returned container network endpoints in an unusable way.
 (MARATHON-8721)
 - Marathon launched too many tasks when a missing docker image is resolved during a deployment.
 (DCOS_OSS-5679)
 - Marathon would omit pod status report with tasks in `TASK_UNKOWN` state.
 (MARATHON-8710)
 - Marathon was checking authorization for unrelated apps when performing a kill-and-scale operations; this has been resolved.
 (MARATHON-8731)

+### Metronome Fixed and Improved Issues

+ - There was a case where regex validation of project ids was ineffecient for certain inputs.
+The regex has been optimized.
+(MARATHON-8730)